Introduction

 Note

-Determining Image
+Determining image

-You need to choose the image to boot up with according to the mode your AP is runnning, CAPWAP or URWB.
-The following table provides the software images of each mode:
+Software images are stored under different folders on the same partition on IW9165D.
+You need to choose the image to boot up with according to the mode your AP is running, CAPWAP or URWB.

 Table 1.
 IW9165D Software Images